Now accepting Telehealth appointments. Schedule a virtual visit.

 Severe tooth pain

 Severe tooth pain is typically the result of deep decay.
 It’s a sign that your child may have a tooth infection that requires emergency treatment.
-If your child’s face is swollen, apply an ice pack.
+If your child’s face is swollen, apply an ice pack and give Ibuprofen.

 Gum laceration